DavidIzhaki/Domains_Project/block_grouping/domain.md

 (= (x b1) (x b2))
 ```

-Since both constant-based updates and linear goals are allowed, this domain is classified as **SNP (Strictly Numeric Planning)**.
+Since both constant-based updates and linear goals are allowed, this domain is classified as **SNP (Simple Numeric Planning)**.

 ---